Creating a Video Clip Using the Live Module

 The playhead is an indicator of where in time the player is playing.
-The playhead is represented in the focus timeline by a red line with a white circle on top.
+The playhead is represented in the focus timeline by a red line with a red circle on top.

 The context timeline is the bottom timeline in the clip editor.
 The context timeline shows the entire duration of the video, regardless of zoom level, the selected area of the clip, the location of the playhead, and the current focus viewport.
 The timeline is indicated with a red line.

 The zoom buttons are used to zoom in or out on the focus timeline.

 |Zooms in the focus timeline.
 The focus viewport (white box) in the context timeline will show the area of the clip that is being displayed in the focus timeline.|

 |Zooms out the focus timeline.
 The focus viewport (white box) in the context timeline will show the area of the clip that is being displayed in the focus timeline.|

 A list of clips will appear below the clip editor.
 Click Publish to Social to publish the clip to one of your social destinations using Brightcove Social.
 For information on publishing videos using the Social module, see Publishing Videos to Social Media Platforms.

 Keyboard shortcuts can also be used to play and create a clip from the video.
 The following keyboard shortcuts are available.

 |Press this key||To do this|